DCA vs Lump Sum Calculator

 Dollar-cost averaging is an investment strategy where you invest a fixed amount at regular intervals (usually monthly) rather than investing all your money at once.
 For example, investing $500 per month instead of $6,000 all at once.
 This approach naturally buys more shares when prices are low and fewer when prices are high.

 Historical data shows that lump sum investing has produced higher returns about two-thirds of the time, because markets tend to rise over time.
-However, DCA can reduce the risk of investing right before a downturn and is often preferred for behavioral reasons — it avoids the stress of committing a large sum at once.
+However, DCA can reduce the risk of investing right before a downturn and is often preferred for behavioral reasons.
+It avoids the stress of committing a large sum at once.
 The best strategy depends on your risk tolerance and comfort level.

 DCA tends to outperform in declining or highly volatile markets because it averages your purchase price over time.
 If you invest a lump sum just before a major market drop, DCA would have produced better results.
 However, since markets rise more often than they fall, lump sum investing wins more often historically.

 Not exactly.
 DCA specifically refers to taking a lump sum you already have and investing it gradually over time.
-If you are investing from each paycheck as you earn it, that is regular periodic investing — you do not have the choice to invest it all at once because the money does not exist yet.
+If you are investing from each paycheck as you earn it, that is regular periodic investing.
+You do not have the choice to invest it all at once because the money does not exist yet.
 Both approaches result in regular investments, but the decision context is different.

 Common DCA periods range from 3 to 12 months.
 Shorter periods (3-6 months) get your money invested sooner, while longer periods (12+ months) provide more averaging.
 Research from Vanguard suggests that shorter DCA periods tend to perform closer to lump sum because the money is invested sooner.